 The semilunar (aortic and pulmonary) valves remain closed during diastole, preventing regurgitation of blood from the great vessels into the ventricles.

-The myocardium is composed ...
+The myocardium is composed of striated ...